NayAungLin910/absolute-school/README.md

 <h3>How to Install?</h3>
 <br/>
 <p align="justify">
-!Please make sure you have git installed in your personal computer.
+Please make sure you have git installed in your personal computer!
 </p>
 <br/>
 <ul>